phiresky/masters-thesis/manuscript.md

 Controlling robot swarms using policies learned with deep reinforcement learning has promising results in recent literature such as [@openai].

-To apply deep reinforcement learning to multi-agent systems , we need to make a few adjustments to the existing learning algorithms and figure out how best to design the policy network.
+To apply deep reinforcement learning to multi-agent systems, we need to make a few adjustments to the existing learning algorithms and figure out how best to design the policy network.
 Specifically, we need a way to feed a large and varying amount of observations from the neighboring agents into the fixed size